Parameter-estimation bias induced by transient orbital resonances in extreme-mass-ratio inspirals: Resulting Parameter Bias

 For the $4:3$ resonance, the orbit with the larger bias is also the one with the largest resonance coefficients, while in the case of the $2:1$ resonance, the orbit with the smaller bias is the one characterized by the smallest values of $\mathcal{C}$.
 For the $3:1$ resonance, we find that the kludge fluxes, particularly those associated with the Carter constant, break down for the high-eccentricity, low-inclination orbit, which starts very close to the separatrix, yielding a trajectory that is not consistent with an adiabatic evolution.
 Therefore, we do not report this specific configuration.

 Just by considering the physical parameters entering Eq.~\ref{dephaseScaling}, we cannot explain why, in the case of the $3:2$ resonance, one orbit exhibits lower biases, though reporting a loss in the SNR and a mismatch comparable, if not higher, with respect to the other configurations.
-Such behavior may indicate either the presence of higher-order contributions beyond the linear-signal approximation~\cite{Vallisneri:2013rc}, or a different projection of the resonance-induced dephasing onto the correlated directions of the Fisher matrix for that specific orbit.
+Such behavior may indicate either the presence of higher-order contributions beyond the linear-signal approximation~\cite{Vallisneri:2013rc} or a different projection of the resonance-induced dephasing onto the correlated directions of the Fisher matrix for that specific orbit.

 The results presented so far are based on the resonant coefficients reported in Ref.~\cite{FlanaganHughes} from Teukolsky-based calculations.
 As shown for all the orbits studied, the specific values for these coefficients, including their sign, are clearly important in determining the size of the induced bias.
-Since a different theoretical prescription can yield different coefficients, and therefore different biases, we also compare against an alternative implementation of the resonance-induced modifications presented in Ref.~\cite{Lynch:2024ohd}.
-The comparison shown in Fig.~\ref{fig3} indicates that, for the orbits where both coefficient prescriptions are available, the inferred bias is qualitatively similar for several resonances, but can differ significantly for the $4:3$ resonance.
+We compare against an alternative implementation in which resonance-induced modifications are obtained from a self-force-based model~\cite{Lynch:2024ohd}.
+Owing to the specific outer-product ansatz used to construct the mixed radial–polar modes, this surrogate model tends to significantly underestimate the effects of high-order resonances.
+Figure~\ref{fig3} compares the orbits for which both coefficient prescriptions are available.
+While, for most resonances, the inferred bias is qualitatively similar, it differs significantly for the $4:3$ resonance, in agreement with the limitations of the model discussed in Ref.~\cite{Lynch:2024ohd}.
+We stress that this figure should be interpreted primarily as a sensitivity test to a known limitation of a surrogate model, rather than as a comparison between Teukolsky-based and full self-force calculations.

 Different choices for the signs of the coefficients can affect the Fisher-analysis results, especially for the weaker resonances.
-In Fig.~\ref{fig4}, we compare two configurations, one where the modifications to the constants of motion are all in phase, and one where those in $\mathcal{E}$ and $\mathcal{L}_z$ are in phase, while that in $\mathcal{Q}$ is out of phase.
+In Figure~\ref{fig4}, we compare two configurations, one where the modifications to the constants of motion are all in phase and one where those in $\mathcal{E}$ and $\mathcal{L}_z$ are in phase while that in $\mathcal{Q}$ is out of phase.
 For this second choice, the bias induced in some parameters, namely $a$ and $p/M$, is lower and falls within the $1\sigma$ threshold.